 If you’re getting ready for your next Whole30, you might be wondering what groceries you can get at your local Kroger.
 This guide has got you covered!
 Shop to stock your fridge, freezer, and pantry right!
 My Whole30 Kroger Grocery Guide is the ultimate round up of Whole30 compliant and approved products, complete with the price of each item!

-If I had to rate my excitement about this Whole30 Walmart Grocery post on a scale from 1-10, it’d be 11.
+If I had to rate my excitement about this Whole30 Kroger Grocery post on a scale from 1-10, it’d be 11.
 Not because I love Kroger shopping so much (although I do!).
-I mean, I’ve already shared Whole30 at Walmart and Whole30 at Target grocery guides, so this should be old hat, right?
+I mean, I’ve already shared Whole30 at Walmart, Costco, and Target grocery guides, so this should be old hat, right?
 Nope.